IsaacEhuan/POO-Project/documentation/Binnacle.md

 ## 30/10/21
 Team members have a meting via Microsoft Teams to keep working on the project and to discuss some conflicts related to the project.

+## 31/10/21
+Team members have a meeting Via Microsoft Teams to plan the second sprint so they can start work the next day

+## 19/11/21
+The team members meet in discord to show the progress they already have of the project and to finish with the second sprint

+## 20/11/21
+The team members have a meeting in discord to plan the third sprint and clarify doubts about the changes that will take place in the project

+## 27/11/21

+## 01/12/21

+## 03/12/21

+## 05/12/21

+## 06/12/21

+## 07/12/21